Bracebridge Heath: St John's Hospital

 St John's Hospital closed in December 1989 and the site has been sold to a property developer who has built 183 luxury homes and apartments there.
-The original hospital buildings are classified as Grade II listed buildings.
+The original hospital buildings are classified as grade II listed buildings.

-Public houses
+Pubs

-Bracebridge Heath has three public houses.

-'The Blacksmiths Arms' now shortened to 'The Blacksmiths', on the site of the Victorian blacksmith's shop and beerhouse built, opened and run by the family of William Green, a Harmston farmer, in 1852.
+Bracebridge Heath has three pubs.
+The Blacksmiths Arms, now shortened to 'The Blacksmiths', on the site of the Victorian blacksmith's shop and beerhouse built, opened and run by the family of William Green, a Harmston farmer, in 1852.
 It stands at the point where London Road divides into the Sleaford Road (A15) and the Grantham Road (A607).
 It has recently been refurbished and re-opened after standing derelict for some years.
-Directly opposite this on the western side of Grantham Road is the 'John Bull' since 2007 renamed 'The Bull'.
+Directly opposite this on the western side of Grantham Road is the John Bull, since 2007 renamed 'The Bull'.
 Its first spirit license was granted to Thomas Spain, 16 October 1849.
-'The Homestead' public house is a late-1990s building conversion of one of the former hospital buildings, which served originally as the hospital Superintendent's residence.
-(Built in 1906 for Dr. Thomas Leonard Johnston).
+The Homestead is a late-1990s building conversion of one of the former hospital buildings, which served originally as the hospital Superintendent's residence, built in 1906 for Dr. Thomas Leonard Johnston.

 Facilities

 The village is home to the headquarters of the local Area Health Authority.
 It is based around the home of one of the Newsum family, (formerly Wood Merchants).
-Arthur Crookes Newsum J.P., built 'Cross O'Cliffe Court' in 1908/9.
+Arthur Crookes Newsum built 'Cross O'Cliffe Court' in 1908/9.

 To the west of London road (A15), is an area of open land which was known locally as 'The Hillies'.
-Although privately owned (by the Church), it served for many years as unofficial common land, used for sheep grazing, dog walking and for a rough and ready village football pitch.
+Although privately owned (by the church), it served for many years as unofficial common land, used for sheep grazing, dog walking and for a rough and ready village football pitch.
 A public footpath which forms part of The Viking Way runs through it.
 For several years it has been given over to crop growing.